danmic94/mozio-distance-app/README.md

     -   [x] Calculating the involvement the distance of the route (in kilometers using Haversine fake API call) should be calculated and displayed;
     -   [x] Display distance between subsequent cities if added and also show total distance;
     -   [x] Distance calculation should be handled as an ASYNC API call with **UI loader informing the user of the server processing** :hourglass_flowing_sand:;
-    -   [ ] Should take in the query string from home route and be reusable and shareable;
+    -   [x] Should take in the query string from home route and be reusable and shareable; (should be nice to add link with copy to clipboard)

 ## Technical Requirements